bdilday/pythonfun/ftebb60gm/README.md

  what are the odds of

  * hitting 0.400
- * hitting in at least 56 straights games
+ * hitting in at least 56 straight games
  * hitting both 0.400 and in at least 56 straight games

  for seasons of length 60 and 162.